 A percentage of FBR, which is lower than 300% (42 CFR §435.236) Specify percentage: A dollar amount which is lower than 300%.
 Specify dollar amount: Aged, blind and disabled individuals who meet requirements that are more restrictive than the SSI program (42 CFR §435.121) Medically needy without spend down in states which also provide Medicaid to recipients of SSI (42 CFR §435.320, §435.322 and §435.324) Medically needy without spend down in 209(b) States (42 CFR §435.330) Aged and disabled individuals who have income at: Select one: 100% of FPL % of FPL, which is lower than 100%.
-Specify percentage amount: Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the state plan that may receive services under this waiver) Specify: Annondiv R. Do rticipant Access and Eligibility ost-Eligibility Treatment of Income (1 of 7) D -3.
-I ost-Engionity Treatment of Income (1 of 7) CFR §441.303(e), Appendix B-5 must be completed when the state furnishes waiver services to individuals d community-based waiver group under 42 CFR §435.217, as indicated in Appendix B-4.
-Post-eligibility CFR §435.217 group. - I Impoverishment Rules.
-Indicate whether spousal impoverishment rules are used to determine eligibility home and community-based waiver group under 42 CFR §435.217: Answers provision is not visible. ided in Appendix B-4 indicate that you do not need to submit Appendix B-5 and therefore this section Appendix B: Par rticipant Access and Eligibility B-5: P ost-Eligibility Treatment of Income (2 of 7) Note: The following se elections apply for the time periods before January 1, 2014 or after December 31, 2018. b.
-Regular Post- Eligibility Treatment of Income: SSI State.
+Specify percentage amount: Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the state plan that may receive services under this waiver) Specify: Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (1 of 7) In accordance with 42 CFR §441.303(e), Appendix B-5 must be completed when the state furnishes waiver services to individuals in the special home and community-based waiver group under 42 CFR §435.217, as indicated in Appendix B-4.
+Post-eligibility applies only to the 42 CFR §435.217 group. a.
+Use of Spousal Impoverishment Rules.
+Indicate whether spousal impoverishment rules are used to determine eligibility for the special home and community-based waiver group under 42 CFR §435.217: Answers provided in Appendix B-4 indicate that you do not need to submit Appendix B-5 and therefore this section is not visible.
+Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (2 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. b.
+Regular Post-Eligibility Treatment of Income: SSI State.